On the Capacity of Channels with Timing Synchronization Errors: Introduction

 \section{Introduction}

 \IEEEPARstart{C}{hannels} with synchronization errors have been familiar to information and coding theorists and practitioners alike ever since the advent of the digital information era.
-Although Dobrushin \cite{dob_67_pit_sec} established the coding theorem for such channels as early as 1967, tackling these channels in terms of estimating information rates and constructing codes with good performance have proved to be very tough.
+Although Dobrushin \cite{dob_67_pit_sec} established the coding theorem for such channels as early as 1967, tackling these channels in terms of estimating information rates and constructing codes with good performance has proved to be very tough.
 In the last decade, significant progress has been made in estimating achievable information rates for certain channels with synchronization errors.
 However, a coding scheme with provably ``good'' performance remains elusive thus far.

-In this paper, we start with Dobrushin's model of channels with synchronization errors, henceforth referred to as the \emph{synchronization error channel} (SEC), and convert it into an equivalent channel with states.
-Using this alternative model, we construct a sequence of channels that ``approximate'' the SEC and whose limit is the SEC.
-We use these approximate channels to derive some results about information rates achievable over the SEC.
-Although the motivation behind the alternative model is straightforward, its use to obtain non-trivial bounds on the capacity of the SEC has, to the best of our knowledge, not been found in literature.
-While the present paper concerns only a few asymptotic results on information rates of the SEC, we think that the model presented here can be utilized to design codes for SECs in general.
+In this paper, we start {by revisiting} Dobrushin's model of channels with synchronization errors, henceforth referred to as the \emph{synchronization error channel} (SEC). {We model channels with timing-synchronization errors as channels with states, and show that these channels are equivalent to a subclass of SECs considered by Dobrushin---called the deletion-replication channels (DRCs).
+Using our model for the DRC, we establish several bounds on achievable rates under special cases.
+We also construct a sequence of channels that ``approximate'' the DRC and whose limit is the DRC itself.
+We then use these approximate channels to derive some numerical estimates of the information rates achievable over the DRC.} Although the motivation behind the alternative model is straightforward, its use to obtain non-trivial bounds on the capacity of the SEC has, to the best of our knowledge, not been found in literature.
+While the present paper concerns only a few asymptotic results on information rates of {channels with timing synchronization errors}, we think that the model presented here can be utilized to design codes for SECs in general.